John Eastman: Kamala Harris citizenship op-ed

 In August 2020, Newsweek published an op-ed by Eastman questioning 2020 vice presidential candidate Kamala Harris's eligibility for the office.
 He asserted she could not be a U.S. citizen by birth despite being born in Oakland, California, if neither of her parents was a permanent resident at the time of her birth.
 Eastman said that she could have subsequently obtained citizenship derived from the naturalization of her parents if one of them had become a citizen prior to her 16th birthday in 1980, which would have allowed Harris to fulfill the nine-year citizenship requirement necessary to become a senator.

-All prominent legal scholars disagreed with Eastman's position, and many compared it to the birtherism theory against President Barack Obama.
+Many prominent legal scholars disagreed with Eastman's position, and many compared it to the birtherism theory against President Barack Obama.
 Newsweek defended the column, while acknowledging that they were "horrified that this op-ed gave rise to a wave of vile Birtherism directed at Senator Harris".
 They stated there was no connection between the op-ed and the birther movement.
 Rather, the op-ed focused on the "long-standing, somewhat arcane legal debate about the precise meaning of the phrase 'subject to the jurisdiction thereof' in the Citizenship Clause of the 14th Amendment", also known as the jus sanguinis or jus soli debate.
 However, Axios noted that other constitutional scholars do not accept Eastman's view, labeling it "baseless".
 Axios also criticized Eastman for dismissing the eligibility concerns of 2016 presidential candidate Ted Cruz, born in Calgary, Canada, in a 2016 National Review op-ed, claiming they were "silly".

 Erwin Chemerinsky, the dean of Berkeley Law School, told the BBC, "Under section 1 of the 14th Amendment, anyone born in the United States is a United States citizen.
 The Supreme Court has held this since the 1890s.
 Kamala Harris was born in the United States."
 Harvard Professor Laurence Tribe was similarly dismissive, telling The New York Times "I hadn't wanted to comment on [Eastman's idea] because it's such an idiotic theory.
 There is nothing to it."
 One day after publishing Eastman's op-ed, Newsweek published an opinion piece by legal scholar Eugene Volokh, titled "Yes, Kamala Harris is Eligible to be Vice President", in which Volokh argues that Harris is a "natural-born citizen" under the U.S. Constitution and is therefore eligible to be vice president.
-Lorelei Laird, in an Above The Law article, pointed out that Eastman was arguing that Harris was not even a U.S. citizen.
+Lorelei Laird, in an Above The Law article, pointed out that according to Eastman's legal theory, Harris would not even be considered a U.S. citizen at all.

 This op-ed was cited by the New York Times as helping Eastman come to the attention of Jenna Ellis, a Trump campaign adviser.
 Eastman briefly met with Trump campaign advisors in a Philadelphia hotel room the weekend after the 2020 presidential election.
 According to Eastman, he caught COVID-19 at that time.

 In early December 2020, Trump contacted Eastman, asking him to challenge the results of the 2020 United States presidential election before the Supreme Court.